D3lt4lph4/jpeg_deep/README.md

 ## Method limitations

-Finally, the method
+The presented method has some limitations especially for general purpose deployments.
+The two main issues I see are described hereafter.

 ### Image Resizing

-Using the compressed representation of the data brings some limitations.
-The main limitation discussed here is the resizing of the input data.
 Resizing images in the RGB domain is straightforward whereas resizing in the DCT domain is more complicated.
+Although theoretically doable, methods for such usage are not implemented.
 The following list of articles explore the possibility to resize images directly in the frequency domain:

 - [On Resizing Images In The DCT Domain](https://ieeexplore.ieee.org/document/1421685)
 - [Image Resizing In The Discrete Cosine Transform Domain](https://ieeexplore.ieee.org/document/537460)
 - [Fast Image Resizing in Discrete Cosine Transform Domain with Spatial Relationship between DCT Block and its Sub-Blocks](https://ieeexplore.ieee.org/document/4590237)
 - [Design and Analysis of an Image Resizing Filter in the Block-DCT Domain](https://www.researchgate.net/publication/3308607_Design_and_Analysis_of_an_Image_Resizing_Filter_in_the_Block-DCT_Domain)

-These methods are so far not implemented in this repository.
+For classification, the impact is limited as long as the images are about the same size as the original training images.
+This is due to the fact that the network can be made fully convolutionnals.
+For detection, this is a bit more complicated as the SSD in the presented implementation does not scale well (although it should theoretically be able to do so).
+This is due to the original design of the network and the need for padding layers.
+I intend to test modified version of the network if I find some time to do so.

 ### Training Pipeline